 - If you want to test the network connectivity between the shared resource group or a custom resource group and the data source, click Advanced below the resource group list.
 In the Warning message, click Confirm.
 Then, all available shared and custom resource groups appear in the resource group list.

-- After the data source passes the connectivity test, click Complete.
+- If the data source passes the network connectivity test, click Complete.